New Hampshire Cystic Fibrosis Center

 There are approximately 30,000 people in the United States with CF and more around the world.
 While there is currently no cure, the number of people with CF living active adult lives continues to grow.

-Dartmouth-Hitchcock's Cystic Fibrosis Program is New Hampshire's most comprehensive CF treatment center.
-Our mission is to provide compassionate, responsive, collaborative care for people and their families affected by CF.
+Dartmouth-Hitchcock's Cystic Fibrosis Center is accredited by the national Cystic Fibrosis Foundation and is New Hampshire's most comprehensive cystic fibrosis treatment center.
+Our mission is to provide compassionate, responsive, collaborative care for people and their families affected by cystic fibrosis.

 - Diagnostic testing

 - Nutrition counseling and evaluation

 - Psychosocial services

 Read about the cystic fibrosis treatments and services we offer on the Children's Hospital at Dartmouth-Hitchcock website.

 All babies born in New Hampshire are now required to have a newborn cystic fibrosis screening test.

 Dartmouth-Hitchcock Manchester and Dartmouth-Hitchcock Medical Center host clinics every month for existing cystic fibrosis patients.